SandyCode123/find-element-array-sum-left-array-equal-sum-right-array/README.md

 Given, an array of size n.
 Find an element which divides the array in two sub-arrays with equal sum.

 My solution at Demo.javva runs at O(n).
+It is performed in exactly maximum one pass of an array without any additional space requirement.
+So space complexity is O(1).

 Examples: